 After ensuring that the webbing is through the belt path and not twisted, place the car seat on the vehicle seat and engage the car seat recline if desired.
 Hook on the top tether loosely.
 Attach the lower anchor connectors to the lower anchors in the vehicle.

-Getting the webbing installed securely took a little ingenuity on my part, as mentioned above.
+Getting the webbing installed securely took a little ingenuity.
 I reached under the arm of the seat to access the hole in the plastic shell.
 I was able to grab the lower anchor webbing from this area and pull it tight while pressing down on the seat.
 After the lower anchor webbing is pulled tight, tighten the top tether and test for movement at the belt path.